ECP-VeloC/VELOC/docs/userguide.rst

    mpirun -np N --map-by ppr:1:node <path>/veloc-backend <config_file>

-After the active backend are up and running, the application can run as a normal MPI job.
+After the active backends are up and running, the application can run as a normal MPI job.
 Each application process will then connect to the local backend present on the node where it is running.

 Examples